BillyCooke/tech221_sparta_app_deployment/mongodb_research.md

 # MongoDB

 ## What is MongoDB?
-MongoDB is a document database with the scalability and flexivility that you want with the querying and indexing you need.
+MongoDB is a document database with the scalability and flexibility that you want with the querying and indexing you need.
 It is a NoSQl database programme.
+It is open-source.

 ## What are NoSQL databases?
 A NoSQL database is a non-tabular database used for storage and retrieval of data.
 Whereas SQL databses use a colelction of tables to store data.